top of page

 ABOUT US

-We use neurophysiological, clinical, and implementation research designs to develop therapeutic exercise strategies that support neurological function.
+We use neurophysiological, clinical, and implementation research designs to develop therapeutic exercise and rehabilitation strategies that support neurological function.

-Our studies involve non-invasive brain stimulation, electromyography, blood biomarker and genotyping analyses, clinical assessments, and maximal exercise testing.
+Our studies involve non-invasive brain stimulation, electromyography, blood biomarker and genotyping analyses, clinical assessments, maximal exercise testing, and qualitative methods.

-We strive to bridge the gap between advances in understanding of human physiology and innovation in real-world exercise prescription for people experiencing chronic neurological conditions.
+We strive to bridge the gap between advances in understanding of human physiology and innovation in real-world exercise and rehabilitation services for people experiencing chronic neurological conditions.

 THE QUESTIONS THAT WE ASK